cbrnr/python-intro-short/10-Modules_and_Packages/10-Modules_and_Packages.md

 >>> import sound.effects.echo
 ```

 We can then use functions defined in that module, but we have to prepend the full name.
-For example, calling the function `echofilter` in that module need to be written like this:
+For example, calling the function `echofilter` in that module needs to be written like this:

 ```python
 >>> sound.effects.echo.echofilter(input, output, delay=0.7, atten=4)